Items 141 to 157 of 157

 View Details

-Barbera - Grafted
+Barbera Grapevine - Grafted

-Barbera - Grafted
+Barbera Grapevine - Grafted

 Grown primarily in the Piedmont, Barbera is the second most planted variety in Italy.
 It has a high level of natural acidity even when fully ripe, so is best suited for hot climates.